Comparison of AI generated floor plans versus professional architectural 3D rendering

 Clay Draft: Locking Geometry Before Aesthetics

-Clay drafts prevent the common mistake of spending hours perfecting materials and lighting on a building that’s oriented 180 degrees wrong.
+Clay drafts prevent the common mistake of spending hours perfecting materials and lighting on a building that is oriented 180 degrees wrong.
 The developer reviews pure form, confirms geometry, and we proceed with confidence.

 This phase also allows architects to review our interpretation of their design intent without distraction.
-They can verify that we understood their floor plan correctly, that the spatial relationships are accurate, and that we’ve correctly interpreted their elevations and sections.
+They can verify that we understood their floor plan correctly, that the spatial relationships are accurate, and that we have correctly interpreted their elevations and sections.

 Material Application and Photorealistic Rendering

 The material accuracy at this phase is forensic.
-If you’ve specified Dekton Kelya ultra-compact surface for exterior cladding, we render the actual Kelya color and texture pattern, not “gray stone.”
+If you have specified Dekton Kelya ultra compact surface for exterior cladding, we render the actual Kelya color and texture pattern, not “gray stone.”
 If your windows are Loewen Fusion steel window systems, we render the actual muntin profiles and steel finish, not “black window frames.”

 This precision is why our renders appear in sales galleries, websites, and printed brochures without modification.
-They’re publication-ready because they’re built on accurate material data.
+They are publication ready because they are built on accurate material data.

-Our standard contracts include two revision rounds because that’s what’s required to achieve excellence:
+Our standard contracts include two revision rounds because that is what is required to achieve excellence:

-This two-round system keeps projects on schedule while ensuring quality.
+This two round system keeps projects on schedule while ensuring quality.
 Developers know exactly what to expect and when to expect it.
-AI rendering has no revision system because there’s no systematic process just regeneration with different prompts.
+AI rendering has no revision system because there is no systematic process, just regeneration with different prompts.

-In late 2024, a Florida-based development group was pursuing an assemblage of waterfront parcels in Tampa for a 9-story, 120-unit luxury condo project.
+In late 2024, a Florida based development group was pursuing an assemblage of waterfront parcels in Tampa for a nine story, 120 unit luxury condo project.
 The developer’s internal team used AI floor plan generators to quickly visualize the project for early investor conversations.
 The AI produced sleek, modern floor plans within hours.

-The Initial Failure: AI Can’t Read Site Context
+The Initial Failure: AI Cannot Read Site Context

-The AI-generated floor plans looked impressive in isolation but had a fatal flaw: they ignored the actual site conditions.
-The AI didn’t know that the western property line was 40 feet from an existing 12-story office building, creating permanent shadow conditions on half the units for 8 months of the year.
+The AI generated floor plans looked impressive in isolation but had a fatal flaw: they ignored the actual site conditions.
+The AI did not know that the western property line was 40 feet from an existing twelve story office building, creating permanent shadow conditions on half the units for 8 months of the year.

 The investor lost confidence.
 The $28M equity commitment stalled.